 All of these differences: population, internet penetration, banked population and geographic location, make Latin America a complex ecosystem for international businesses to reach the entire potential of this market.
 Specially when it comes to digital businesses from developed countries some particularities may be tricky when expanding or improving business performance in Latin America.

-Now that we are on the same page about the size and complexity of the market in Latin America, we can talk about why PayPal and Stripe simply not enough.
+Now that we are on the same page about the size and complexity of the market in Latin America, we can talk about the subject.

 1. Local and Alternative Payment Methods